RichardDooling/Law_and_Literature/Intro/Law_and_Storytelling_Intro.md

 In Law and Literature and maybe even more so in Law and Storytelling, we make a concerted effort to read slowly and carefully.
 The Law and Literature course is a more formal and serious version of a book club.
-Law and Storytelling, I imagine, will be a more formal and serious version of a writing course.
+Law and Storytelling is a more formal and serious version of a writing course.
-Our mission is to SLOW DOWN and spend time with great stories and great literature, and then try to figure out how they work, preferably by imitation.
+Our mission is to *slow down* and spend time with great stories and great literature, and then try to figure out how they work, preferably by imitation.

 I read stories and novels at a much slower pace than, say, a Supreme Court opinion.
 A novel needs to capture me completely, or I've got other things to read.
 Take a look at Jeanne Whale's article in the [*Wall Street Journal: Read Slowly to Benefit Your Brain and Cut Stress At Least 30 Minutes of Uninterrupted Reading With a Book or E-Book HelpsRead Slowly to Benefit Your Brain and Cut Stress At Least 30 Minutes of Uninterrupted Reading With a Book or E-Book Helps*](http://online.wsj.com/articles/read-slowly-to-benefit-your-brain-and-cut-stress-1410823086).
+(If the paywall gets in the way, I'll send to you via WSJ).
 I took the speed reading test.
 I came out "average" but I also missed a question.
-I also learned a new term for what I do when I read GOOD stuff.
+I also learned a new term for what I do when I read good stuff.
 I sub vocalize.

 ### Justice Roberts and Slow Reading